mdvanes/mdworld-jackson/content/posts/2018-05-25-elm-for-frontend.md

 Of course, all devs try to dive right in and soon are discouraged when this approach does not seem to work here.
 So maybe let's read the Elm docs.
 There actually are quite a bit of docs.
 Maybe first finish the tutorials.
 Actually now I am even more confused….

 # Toolchain/workflow
 No matter if it is Elm, [Polymer](https://mdworld.nl/polymer-2-and-type-script), or any other New Solution that does not use ES6 modules, it means you can’t use the tools you are probably used to as a front-end developer, like ESLint.
 You are now at the mercy of the maturity of the ecosystem of the New Solution.
-Fortunately, It looks like Elm has a very active community and covers [Webpack integration](https://www.elm-tutorial.org/en/04-starting/03-webpack-1.html), for instance, right in the documentation.
+Fortunately, it looks like Elm has a very active community and covers [Webpack integration](https://www.elm-tutorial.org/en/04-starting/03-webpack-1.html), for instance, right in the documentation.

 ## Elm-reactor and external CSS
 When starting out with Elm, you usually use elm-reactor to compile and serve Elm files.
 This offers a web interface that lets you navigate Elm files and when opening them serves them as HTML.
 Quite soon, you will find out that this presents a problem when you want to add external global resources, like CSS.